alisw/alibuild/docs/docs/troubleshooting.md

     We will build packages in the following order: defaults-release AliEn-CAs GMP UUID gSOAP ApMon-CPP GEANT4 boost MPFR MonALISA-gSOAP-client cgal XRootD fastjet xalienfs AliEn-Runtime ROOT vgm GEANT3 GEANT4_VMC AliRoot

-If you have a system package which you think should be used but it's not, you can run `aliDoctor <package-name>` to try to understand why that was the case (or you can [open a bug report](https://github.com/alisw/alidist/issues) with its output and we will look at it).
+If you have a system package which you think should be used but it's not, you can run `aliBuild doctor <package-name>` to try to understand why that was the case (or you can [open a bug report](https://github.com/alisw/alidist/issues) with its output and we will look at it).

 ### What is PIP ?
 How do I install it?